RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 Effect of this Ruling

-A company with a 31st December 2016 year-end, for example, must file its CT1 form on or before 21st September 2017 unless it files its Return and the relevant tax payment using the Revenue Online Service, in which case the deadline date is extended to 23rd September 2017.
+A company with a 31st December 2016 year-end must file its CT1 form on or before 21st September 2017.
+This is unless it files its Return and the relevant tax payment using the Revenue Online Service.
+In that case the deadline date is extended to 23rd September 2017.

-An accounting period for corporation tax purposes cannot be longer than twelve months.
+An accounting period for CT purposes cannot be longer than twelve months.

-If a company has an accounting period of say, fifteen months for example, then it is deemed to have:
+If a company has an accounting period of say, 15 months for example, then it is deemed to have:

 (a) Two accounting periods for Corporation Tax purposes and